 Discover Bank has been around for a long time online, but not many people realize they have a bank beyond their credit cards.
-While Discover does have many of the same products as the others, they do have one of the highest minimums of the others.
+In fact, Discover is an incredibly robust bank with a great high yield savings account as well!

 Best High Yield Savings Accounts Daily Updated List

 These accounts aren't high yield savings accounts, but rather cash management accounts.
 However, they've been making a splash and have a compelling offer.

 Wealthfront has traditionally been known as a robo-advisor, but it recently doubled-down on it's cash management account.

 The great thing about this account is that it doesn't fall under the AUM model of their services, meaning you don't pay any management fees on your money.